Panasonic FZ1000 vs Sony A77 II

 With 24MP, the A77 II offers a higher resolution than the FZ1000 (20MP), but the A77 II nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 2.41μm for the FZ1000) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Panasonic FZ1000 vs Sony A77 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 The FZ1000 and the A77 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2359k dots.
 The adjacent table lists some of the other core features of the Panasonic FZ1000 and Sony A77 II along with similar information for a selection of comparators.

 |Canon G3 X« »||-||n||3.2||1620||tilting||Y||1/2000s||5.9||Y||Y||Canon G3 X|

 |Panasonic FZ1000 II« »||2360||n||3.0||1240||swivel||Y||1/4000s||12.0||Y||Y||Panasonic FZ1000 II|